Experiment Tracking and Model versioning in MLflow

 import mlflow

-# Name of the experiment (e.g. name of the code repository)
+# or Name of the experiment (e.g. name of the code repository)

 MLFLOW_EXPERIMENT_NAME="your_experiment_name"